Developing a CRM Strategy

 When you set out your CRM strategy keep a record of what your business looks like before you start.
 Take measurements of your productivity and set it as a benchmark.
 You’ll then be able to monitor the effectiveness of the CRM and your success.

 Set yourself SMART targets (specific, measurable, actionable, realistic, timely) so you know when you have achieved your goals.

 And remember, there’s no rule that says plans cannot be changed.
 Keep measuring, analysing and reviewing what you do and be prepared to adapt your plans along the way.
 As the CRM becomes part of your company culture you’ll find new ways to use the data and system to keep improving.

-If you need help in choosing a CRM system read our white paper 10 Critical Factors in Choosing a CRM System.
+If you need help in choosing a CRM system read our CRM Buyers Guide 10 Critical Factors in Choosing a CRM System.